-The City of Subiaco takes pride in providing a clean, safe and inviting environment for residents and visitors alike, from its green leafy tree lined streets to its vibrant Town centre precinct.
+The City of Subiaco takes pride in providing a clean, safe and inviting environment for residents and visitors alike, from its green leafy tree lined streets to its vibrant town centre precinct.
 This is achieved by ensuring regular maintenance and cleaning programs are in place.
 The main areas of activity include:

-- o Road, Laneway, footpath and street furniture maintenance - Fortnightly sweeping of all streets - Daily sweeping of Town Centre - Monthly sweeping of Laneways - o Quarterly pressure cleaning of Town Centre and other high profile areas - Bi monthly pressure clean of train station area
+- Road, laneway, footpath, drainage and street sign maintenance.

+- Street furniture maintenance.

+- Fortnightly sweeping of all streets.

+- Daily sweeping of town centre.

+- Monthly sweeping of laneways.

+- Quarterly pressure cleaning of the town centre and other high profile areas.

+- Bi monthly pressure clean of the train station area.